Mounjaro 2.5mg Vial Of 0.5ml Solution For Injection

 - You have a history of pancreatitis.

-- You experience severe abdominal pain, nausea, or vomiting, which could be signs of pancreatitis.
+- You experience severe abdominal pain, nausea, or vomiting, which could indicate pancreatitis.

-- You experience frequent nausea, vomiting, or diarrhea, which may lead to dehydration and kidney problems.
+- You experience frequent nausea, vomiting, or diarrhoea, which may lead to dehydration and kidney issues.

 - You have kidney disease, have had a kidney transplant, or have liver disease.

-- You are elderly, especially if you are over 85 years old, as limited data is available on safety in this age group.
+- You are elderly, especially if you are over 85 years old, as there is limited data on safety in this age group.

-- You have severe gastrointestinal disease, including gastroparesis, as tirzepatide has not been studied in such patients.
+- You have severe gastrointestinal disease, including gastroparesis, as this injection has not been studied in such patients.

-- You have diabetic retinopathy or diabetic macular edema, as tirzepatide should be used with caution in these conditions.
+- You have diabetic retinopathy or diabetic macular oedema, as this injection should be used cautiously in these conditions.

-- You are scheduled for a procedure requiring general anesthesia or deep sedation, as there is an increased risk of pulmonary aspiration.
+- You are scheduled for a procedure requiring general anaesthesia or deep sedation, as there is an increased risk of pulmonary aspiration.

-- You notice any unusual changes in your vision while using tirzepatide.
+- You notice any unusual changes in your vision while using this injection.

-- Store Mounjaro solution for injection in a refrigerator at a temperature between 2°C to 8°C.
+- Store Mounjaro 2.5 injection in a refrigerator at a temperature between 2°C and 8°C.

-- If necessary, each single-dose pen or vial can be kept unrefrigerated at temperatures not exceeding 30ºC for up to 21 days.
+- If necessary, each single-dose pen or vial can be stored unrefrigerated at temperatures not exceeding 30 °C for up to 21 days.

-- Do not freeze Mounjaro, and do not use this medicine if it has been frozen.
+- Do not freeze.
+Do not use if frozen.

 - Store it in the original carton to protect it from light.